Michael Bublé discography: Other charted and certified songs

+"—" denotes single that did not chart or was not released.

 Holiday 100 chart entries

 Since many radio stations in the US adopt a format change to Christmas music each December, many holiday hits have an annual spike in popularity during the last few weeks of the year and are retired once the season is over.
 In December 2011, Billboard began a Holiday Songs chart with 50 positions that monitors the last five weeks of each year to "rank the top holiday hits of all eras using the same methodology as the Hot 100, blending streaming, airplay, and sales data", and in 2013 the number of positions on the chart was doubled, resulting in the Holiday 100.
-Many Bublé recordings have made appearances on the Holiday 100 and are noted below according to the holiday season in which they charted there.
+Many Bublé recordings have made appearances on the Holiday 100, including his rendition of "It's Beginning to Look a Lot Like Christmas", which as of 2025 has charted in the Top 10 in four different years, and are noted below according to the holiday season in which they charted there.